NEWS & UPCOMING EVENTS

 Despite the hot summer weather, students enjoyed a very industrious three days with many different techniques and combinations to try.

-Many thanks to Connie for sharing her considerable knowledge which inspired all those present and congratulations to APAT for a very enjoyable and well run workshop.
+Thanks to Connie for sharing her considerable knowledge which inspired all those present and congratulations to APAT for a very enjoyable and well run workshop.

 Shown above - a group photo of the students with a display of some of their in-progress work and decorated umbrella with relief work by Connie Risbey